PaymentSuite/paymentsuite/Resources/doc/bridge.md

 # About PaymentBridgeBundle

 As Payment Suite should be compatible with all E-commerces projects, it's built without any kind of attachment with your model, so you must build (just once) a specific bridge bundle to tell Payment Suite where to find some data.

-To do this, [create a Bundle](http://symfony.com/doc/current/bundles/SensioGeneratorBundle/commands/generate_bundle.html) named PaymentBridgeBundle with next classes.
+For this proposal, [create a Bundle](http://symfony.com/doc/current/bundles/SensioGeneratorBundle/commands/generate_bundle.html) named PaymentBridgeBundle with following features.

 ## Payment Service